 Melbourne Polytechnic’s Diploma of Agriculture will train you in vital agricultural business skills and practical techniques, such as budgeting, production planning, climate risk strategies, animal husbandry and long-term crop management.
 At our fully-equipped Epping campus and Yan Yean working farm training complex, you’ll have the opportunity to work with the latest in agricultural technology.
 Boasting an expert roster of teachers and industry professionals in sheep and beef production, you'll gain real world, on-farm experience as you study with Victoria’s largest provider of agricultural education.

 Graduates of Melbourne Polytechnic’s Diploma of Agriculture will have an abundance of skills and growing expertise to move into the rural production industry and associated agribusiness enterprises.
 You may end up in a career as a stock and station agent, a farm manager or the operator of your very own farm.

-Assessment methods for these courses include written activities and assignments, oral activities, participation in a group, written tests, practical demonstrations and folio.
+Assessment methods for these courses include written activities and assignments, written tests, practical demonstrations and folio.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.

 |AHCBAC509||PLAN AND MANAGE LONG-TERM WEED, PEST OR DISEASE CONTROL IN CROPS||Elective||130|

 |AHCBIO403||PLAN AND IMPLEMENT A FARM OR ENTERPRISE BIOSECURITY PLAN||Elective||120|